scottperham/hack-and-chat/_posts/2022-03-30-adaptive-card-templates.md

 ## But wait, there's more!

 You can do so much (_SO MUCH!_) with the [expression language behind adaptive card templates](https://docs.microsoft.com/en-us/adaptive-cards/templating/language#:~:text=Adaptive%20Card%20Templating%20is%20built%20on%20top%20of,just%20a%20small%20sampling%20of%20the%20built-in%20functions.)... definitely worthy of it's own post (spoiler).
-But to get you started, the [HR Talent App Sample for Teams](https://github.com/OfficeDev/msteams-sample-contoso-hr-talent-app-node) project makes extensive use of card templating - it even uses some of the other cool features like conditionals and itterative binding!
+But to get you started, the [HR Talent App Sample for Teams](https://github.com/OfficeDev/msteams-sample-contoso-hr-talent-app-node) project makes extensive use of card templating - it even uses some of the other cool features like conditionals and iterative binding!

 Happy coding!